pusapatiakhilraju/Mac-Git-Pytorch-Setup/README.md

 1. Visit [GitHub's SSH key documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for detailed instructions.

 2. **Generate a New SSH Key**: You will create a new SSH key pair.
 The private key stays on your local machine, and the public key is shared with GitHub for authentication.
+Paste the below command into your terminal.
+Replace "your_email@example.com" with your GitHub email address

    ```sh
    ssh-keygen -t ed25519 -C your_email@example.com